oze4/PsMongo_Original/README.md

 <h3>Module Functions</h3>

-* Import-MongoDLLs
+* Import-PsMongoDLL
     * Must be used as the first command after the module is imported.
+Use parameter '-PsMongoDllLocation' to point to the location that you saved PsMongo.dll to

 * New-MongoConnection
     * Must be ran "second" in order to interact with MongoDB.